 Tomoko Tamari: Managing Editor

 Tomoko Tamari is Managing Editor of Body & Society and book reviews co-ordinator for Theory Culture & Society and Body & Society.
 Her PhD thesis was on consumer culture and women in Japan.
 Her interests include consumer culture, visual culture, space and architecture and food culture.
 She is currently working on two main areas: the relationship between animation and human perception; and domestic living space and architecture design.
 Her book – Women and Consumption: the Rise of the Department Store and the ‘new Woman’ in Japan 1900-1930 – will be published soon.

 Meet the Editorial Board

-Roger Burrows is Professor of Sociology & Pro-Warden in Interdisciplinary Development at Goldsmiths, University of London.
+Roger Burrows is Professor of Cities at Newcastle University.
 His background is in sociology, social policy and urban studies.
 He is a methodological pluralist but has made extensive use of quantitative methods in his work.
 He was the coordinator of the ESRC e-Society Research programme between 2005-2008.